SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 To launch a log search, metrics visualization, or Live Tail session, do the following:

-1. Go to the Sumo **Home** page.
-1. Do one of the following:
-   * Click one of the following left-side nav menu icons:
+Click one of the following left-side nav menu icons:
 * [Logs](/docs/search/get-started-with-search/search-basics).
 Open the Search page to search logs.
 * [Metrics](/docs/metrics).
 Open the Metrics page to create a metrics visualization.
 * [Logs > Live Tail](/docs/search/live-tail).
 View a real-time live feed of log events associated with a Source or Collector.

 ### Add dashboards and searches to your Favorites